muktharamesh20/61040-portfolio/assignments/assignment1.md

     - I think if this problem mattered to a person, they might have already figured out a solution via planners, iCal links, and more.
 I don't think that a solution that I could come up with (ie integrating all the calendars together) would be that much better that just using iCal links.
 If people don't use these other solutions, they just might not find this problem as that serious too.
 2. *Finding time to study with someone*
     - A lot of people just text in the group chat, or have a space to do homework already.
 I don't think that this problem is very widespread.
 Additionally, this gains value with more users so it might not be as valuable at the beginning.
 I'm also solving a varient of this problem as a side-project, so it wouldn't be as enjoyable for me to do as a project.
-3. *Planning itenerary at location: Making sure it's feasible with time/budget constraints*
+3. *Planning itinerary at location: Making sure it's feasible with time/budget constraints*
     - I don't think this problem is as serious or as widespread.
 I think that if you're going on vacation or travelling and already have a list of places to go, it's pretty easy to gauge whether an attraction there is too expensive for the budget.
 It's also not as useful as checking flight prices because you can save money with flight prices, not as much with a specific attraction (ie a museum) that you want to visit.
 The problem isn't that serious, and an app might add more friction rather than reduce it.
 4. *Travel packing lists*
     - I don't think that this is as serious of a problem.
 Lot's of people just use sheets or docs, and there's easy sharing and checking off.
 5. *Basics of clothing*
     - I think that I'm still learning, and I wouldn't make the best possible software to help address this problem.
 Additionally, the only solution I can think of that hasn't been done to help speed this up is to use a camera to figure out what might look good for a person, and I don't know if I have the skill set for that yet.
 6. *Tailored clothes*
-    - I decided not to go for this one because I don't think there are many ways to speed the process up and make it easier.
+    - I decided not to go for this one because the problem isn't very widespread, and oftentimes you can get measurements at a store.
+Also, I don't think there are many ways to speed the process up (if you're doing it at home or at the store) and make it easier.
 The only thing I could come up with is having an app do it for you with a camera.
 However, with my current knowledge, I don't think this is a feasible project for me to do in a month or two.
 Additionally, at that point it might be easier for the user to look up a tutorial on how to use a measuring tape to do it.

 ## Evidence